Orlicz/LZM/source/_posts/tech/sum-tech.md

 ### ref

-Unfortunately, the support for $\KaTeX$ and `sort code` is incomplete.
+Unfortunately, the support for $\KaTeX$ and `sort code` is incomplete. but i do not care it, bec
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNTAxMDIwOTcsMTgzNjMwODA2NSwtMj
+eyJoaXN0b3J5IjpbLTE2OTAyMzcwODIsMTgzNjMwODA2NSwtMj
 Y5ODAyNjQ0XX0=
 -->